ctrlmaniac/sidebar/doc/OPTIONS.md

   }
 };
 ```
-You can store your options in a variable and pass it to the plugin or write them directly in in.
+You can store your options in a variable and pass it to the plugin or write them directly in it.
+See [demos](https://github.com/simple-sidebar/simpler-sidebar).

 ## attr
 Type: `String`